IIIF/api/source/presentation/4.0/model.md

 This property sets the color of a Light.

-The value _MUST_ be string, which defines an RGB color.
-It SHOULD be a hex value starting with "#" and is treated in a case-insensitive fashion.
+The value _MUST_ be a string, which defines an RGB color.
+It _SHOULD_ be a hex value starting with "#" and is treated in a case-insensitive fashion.
 If this property is not specified, then the default value is "#FFFFFF".

  * A Light _SHOULD_ have the `color` property<br/>
    Clients _SHOULD_ render `color` on any resource type.